 John joined Watsi on June 16th, 2018.
-Two years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Three years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 John's most recent donation traveled 4,500 miles to support Justine, an 18-year-old man from Kenya, to fund fracture repair surgery.

 John has funded healthcare for 34 patients in 8 countries.